 About the Author

-After founding three tech startups (one acquisition, two failures) and advising hundreds more, Alex now spends his time sharing hard-earned entrepreneurial wisdom.
-His straightforward, no-BS approach comes from experiencing the highs and lows of startup life firsthand.
-When not helping founders avoid costly mistakes, you’ll find him hiking with his golden retriever or experimenting with new coffee brewing methods.
+After founding three tech startups (one acquisition, two failures) and advising hundreds more, I now spend my time sharing hard-earned entrepreneurial wisdom with freelancers and SMB owners.
+My straightforward, no-BS approach comes from experiencing the highs and lows of startup life firsthand.
+When not helping founders avoid costly mistakes, you’ll find me hiking with my golden retriever or experimenting with new coffee brewing methods.